BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

 "Da!
-Down Here!" — *Bard and Bain will stop at nothing to protect their family.*
+Down Here!" â€” *Bard and Bain will stop at nothing to protect their family.*

 Bard the Bowman and Bain, Son of Bard receive a bonus of +1 to their Fight value if they are within 6" of either Sigrid or Tilda.
 If Bard the Bowman or Bain, Son of Bard are within 6" of both Sigrid and Tilda then Bard and/or Bain receive a bonus of +1 to their Fight value and may call a Heroic Combat each turn without spending Might.

-Something to Fight for — *Bard will protect his daughters above all else.
+Something to Fight for â€” *Bard will protect his daughters above all else.
 Should Sigrid or Tilda fall, Bard will be driven mad with grief.*

 If either Sigrid or Tilda are slain, Bard the Bowman will automatically pass all Courage tests.
 Additionally, when Bard moves, he must Charge the model that killed his daughter if possible.
 If this is not possible, Bard must move as close as possible to the model that killed his daughter.
 Once the model that killed his daughter has been slain, Bard must move as fast as possible towards the nearest visible enemy model for the rest of the game, Charging if possible.